Westside Gunn

-Alvin Lamar Worthy (born July 27, 1982), known professionally as Westside Gunn, is an American rapper and fashion designer.
+Alvin Lamar Worthy (born July 27, 1982), known professionally as Westside Gunn, is an American rapper, fashion designer and professional wrestling promoter.
 He co-founded the hip-hop record label Griselda Records in 2012 with his half-brother Conway the Machine and their cousin Benny the Butcher.

 Since 2005, he has released five studio albums, in addition to a wide catalog of mixtapes and extended plays.
 Gunn was affiliated with Shady Records from 2017 to 2020, but has since returned to independent work.

 Early life

-Gunn was born on July 27, 1982, in the impoverished East Side, Buffalo, New York.
-His parental half-brother is Conway the Machine and his younger cousin is Benny the Butcher; both would go on to join him in hip-hop.
+Gunn was born on July 27, 1982, in Buffalo, New York and grew up in the impoverished East Side neighborhood.
+His paternal half-brother is Conway the Machine and his younger cousin is Benny the Butcher; both would go on to join him in hip-hop.
 He moved frequently during his childhood, including to the richer west end of Buffalo.
 He showed interest in fashion as a child and, according to his marketer, Derrick Jackson, wore gold chains in elementary school.
-He also created comic books with his friends while in elementary.
+He also created comic books with his friends while in elementary school.

 Music career

 2005–2016: early career and founding Griselda Records

-Gunn's first project was his previously unreleased 2005 mixtape Flyest Nig@@ In Charge.
-It only hit streaming in 2020 though.
-Its cover on streaming is an oil painting of the original 2005 cover.

-Other than that unreleased mixtape, Gunn did not release his own music until 2012, instead managing Conway the Machine.
-In 2012, when Conway was involved in a shooting which disfigured his face, Gunn began releasing music, beginning with the EP Hitler Wears Hermes.
-A play on The Devil Wears Prada, it spawned a mixtape series noted for its controversy over its reference to Adolf Hitler.
+Gunn's first project was a mixtape called Flyest Nig@@ In Charge in 2005, however it was unreleased; a version was eventually released via music streaming services in 2020.
+(The 2020 streaming version’s image of the mixtape’s cover features an oil painting of its original 2005 cover.)
+Gunn did not release his own music until 2012, instead devoting his time to managing his half-brother, rapper Conway the Machine.
+In 2012, after Conway was seriously injured in a shooting, Gunn began releasing music; his debut was the extended play (EP) Hitler Wears Hermes, the name is a play on The Devil Wears Prada.
+It eventually was the first mixtape of a series and generated controversy over the reference in the name to Adolf Hitler.

 In 2014, Gunn co-founded the Griselda Records record label with Conway the Machine and Mach-Hommy.
-His official studio album debut was Flygod, released on March 11, 2016.

-In 2015, Gunn and Conway formed the superduo Hall & Nash.
-Together, they released the EP Griselda Ghost on September 11, 2015, which was fully produced by Big Ghost.

-In 2016, they recorded Hall & Nash 2 and scheduled a 2017 release date, which never occurred due to their signing with Shady Records.
-On December 29, 2023, following a surprise announcement from The Alchemist – its producer – on December 25, it released on streaming services.
+In 2015, Gunn and Conway formed the superduo Hall & Nash, releasing the EP Griselda Ghost, produced by Big Ghost, on September 11 that year.
+Gunn’s next release was his official debut studio album Flygod, released on March 11, 2016.
+Also in 2016, Gunn and Conway recorded Hall & Nash 2 and scheduled a 2017 release date, however this did not occur due to their signing with Shady Records.
+(It was eventually released via streaming services on December 29, 2023, following a surprise announcement from Hall & Nash IIs producer The Alchemist on December 25.)